Bacon Stuffed Sweet Pepper Poppers

 4Add the onions to the pan used to cook the bacon.
 If the pan seems dry, add a splash of olive oil.
 Cook the onions, stirring occasionally, until translucent.
 Add the garlic and cook for about 30 seconds.
 Remove from the heat.

-5Add the cream cheese, goat cheese, bacon, onion, garlic, scallions, the lemon juice, red pepper flakes, dry oregano, and the salt to a medium bowl.
+5Add the cream cheese, goat cheese, bacon, onion, garlic, green onion, parsley, lemon juice, oregano, red pepper flakes, and salt to a medium bowl.
 Mix until well blended.

-6In another bowl, combine breadcrumbs and parsley with the melted butter.
+6In another bowl, combine breadcrumbs with the melted butter.

-7Spoon the cheese mixture into each pepper half then place the pepper, filling side down, into the buttery breadcrumbs.
+7Spoon the cheese filling into each pepper half, then place the pepper, filling side down, into the buttery breadcrumbs.

-8Arrange pepper halves, filling side up on the baking sheet.
+8Arrange the pepper halves, filling side up, on the baking sheet.
 Bake the peppers until they have softened and the breadcrumbs are golden brown, about 20 minutes.

 Adam and Joanne's Tips